devychen/Course_Data_Science/README.md

 **Additional Notes** <br>
 The project might be simplified a bit in practice if the corpus or workload is relatively too intense.

+**Notes**
+"Linguistic Inquiry and Word Count (LIWC) is a transparent text analysis program that counts words in psychologically meaningful categories.
+Empirical results using LIWC demonstrate its ability to detect meaning in a wide variety of experimental settings, including to show attentional focus, emotionality, social relationships, thinking styles, and individual differences." <br>
+Tausczik, Y. R., & Pennebaker, J. W. (2010).
+The Psychological Meaning of Words: LIWC and Computerized Text Analysis Methods.
+Journal of Language and Social Psychology, 29(1), 24-54. https://doi.org/10.1177/0261927X09351676